dotnet/docs/docs/core/project-sdk/msbuild-props.md

 ## Item metadata

-In addition to the standard [MSBUild item attributes](/visualstudio/msbuild/item-element-msbuild#attributes-and-elements), the following item metadata tags are made available by the .NET SDK:
+In addition to the standard [MSBuild item attributes](/visualstudio/msbuild/item-element-msbuild#attributes-and-elements), the following item metadata tags are made available by the .NET SDK:

 - [CopyToPublishDirectory](#copytopublishdirectory)
 - [LinkBase](#linkbase)